-Tatman Ryder Savio counsels clients on U.S. law and policy affecting international trade and business, including export control laws, sanctions programs, foreign investment laws, anticorruption laws, and antiboycott regulations.
+She counsels clients on U.S. law and policy affecting international trade and business, including export control laws, sanctions programs, customs laws, anticorruption laws, anti-money laundering laws, antiboycott regulations and foreign investment in the United States.

 Practice & Background

-As a member of the firm’s international trade practice, Ms. Savio has assisted clients in a diverse range of industries, including high technology, aerospace, energy, defense, agriculture, mining, engineering and construction, logistics and freight forwarding, and venture capital and private equity.
-In particular, she has helped clients conduct internal investigations related to potential export control and sanctions violations and prepare voluntary disclosures pursuant to the Export Administration Regulations (EAR), the International Traffic in Arms Regulations (ITAR) and the regulations of the Office of Foreign Assets Control (OFAC).
-In addition, Ms. Savio drafts and submits license applications, advisory opinion requests, classification requests and commodity jurisdiction requests to relevant U.S. government agencies, including the Bureau of Industry and Security, the Directorate of Defense Trade Controls, OFAC and the National Nuclear Security Administration.
+As a member of the firm’s international trade practice, Ms. Savio has assisted clients in a diverse range of industries, including aerospace, agriculture, defense, energy, engineering and construction, entertainment, financial services, high technology, logistics and freight-forwarding, medical products, mining, private equity, public policy and academic research, retail and telecommunications.
+In particular, she has helped clients conduct internal investigations related to potential export control, sanctions, customs and anticorruption violations, and prepare disclosures pursuant to applicable regulations.
+In addition, Ms. Savio drafts and submits license applications, advisory opinion requests, classification requests and commodity jurisdiction requests to relevant U.S. government agencies, including the Bureau of Industry and Security, the Directorate of Defense Trade Controls, the Office of Foreign Assets Control and the National Nuclear Security Administration.
+Ms. Savio also assists clients with development and implementation of effective compliance programs, covering export control, sanctions, customs and anticorruption laws.

 Ms. Savio manages national security reviews conducted by the Committee on Foreign Investment in the United States (CFIUS) under the Exon-Florio law.
 Moreover, she analyzes trade policy initiatives that intersect with her clients’ business interests, including pending federal and state legislation and executive branch actions involving sanctions and foreign investment reviews.
 Finally, Ms. Savio’s practice involves the assessment, design and implementation of international trade compliance programs.